Personal Injury Claims

 Third, contact a personal injury attorney to discuss the details of your injury claim without waiting.
 Why?
 Remember that every case has a statute of limitations and in some cases, usually when a governmental entity is involved, you may need to give that organization legal notice of your claim before the statute of limitations runs (e.g. expires).
 Once again, it is your choice how you want to hanlde your personal injury claim.
 But it is my job as an injury lawyer to make sure you have the legal information you need to make a wise decision in regard to that claim.

 When you need to talk to an experienced personal injury lawyer, you can reach me directly on my phone (502) 694-1888.
+I have been practicing as a Louisville KY personal injury attorney for over 20 years and can handle your injury case very well.

 Call Me On My Phone: (502) 694-1888